Ashley Herring Blake

 Reviewed By Reviewed By Violeta Nedkova

-The trigger warning is obvious – be careful if you’re a survivor of SA.
+The trigger warning is obvious – be careful if you’re a survivor of sexual assault.
 But know that it’s been mindfully and sensitively handled.
 It gives the agency back to those who were silenced, while also acknowledging that it’s not as easy as that.
 Acknowledging the truth that there’s no going back, but that doesn’t mean there’s no going forward either.

--Reviewed by Violeta Nedkova
+Reviewed by Violeta Nedkova